ripobjc/ripobjc.github.io/en/_posts/2022-05-25-xcode-disable-implicitly-retain-self-warning.md

 ```
 {% endcomment %}

-Warnings disappears but the 'self' will stay retained.
-At your own risk.
+Warnings will disappear but the `self` stays retained.
+Not for the production codes.